-WIS2 prioritizes public telecommunication networks, unlike private networks for GTS links.
-As a result, using the Internet will enable the best choice for a local connection, using commonly available and well-understood technology.
+WIS2 prioritizes public telecommunication networks, rather than private networks, for GTS links.
+The Internet is therefore the best choice for a local connection, as it uses commonly available and well-understood technology.

 WIS2 aims to improve the discovery, access and utilization of weather, climate and water data by adopting web technologies proven to provide a truly collaborative platform for a more participatory approach.
 Data exchange using the Web also facilitates easy access mechanisms.
-Browsers and search engines allow web users to discover data without specialized software.
-The Web also enables additional data access platforms, such as desktop Geographical Information Systems (GIS), mobile applications and forecaster workstations.
-The Web provides access control and security mechanisms that can be utilized to freely share core data as defined by Resolution 1 (Cg-Ext(2021)) and protect the data with more restrictive licensing constraints.
-Web technologies also allow for authentication and authorization for the provider to retain control of who can access published resources and to request users to accept a license specifying the terms and conditions for using the data as a condition for providing access to them.
+Browsers and search engines allow web users to discover data without the need for specialized software.
+The Web also enables additional data access platforms, such as desktop geographical information systems (GIS), mobile applications and forecaster workstations.
+The Web provides access control and security mechanisms that can be utilized to freely share core data as defined by Resolution 1 (Cg-Ext(2021)) and to protect the data with more restrictive licensing constraints.
+Web technologies also allow for authentication and authorization to enable the provider to retain control of who can access published resources and to request users to accept a license specifying the terms and conditions for using the data as a condition of being granted access.

-WIS2 uses a "publish-subscribe" pattern where users subscribe to a topic to receive new data in real -time.
-The mechanism is like WhatsApp and other messaging applications.
-It is a reliable and straightforward way to allow the user to choose her data of interest and to receive them reliably.
+WIS2 uses a "publish-subscribe" pattern by which users subscribe to a topic to receive new data in real time.
+The mechanism is similar to WhatsApp and other messaging applications.
+It is a reliable and straightforward way to allow users to choose their data of interest and to receive them reliably.